LODSContent/AZ-600-Configuring-and-Operating-Microsoft-Azure-Stack-Hub/Instructions/Labs/LAB_0203_Validate_ARM_Templates.md

 1. Within the Remote Desktop session to **AzS-HOST1**, from the web browser displaying the AzureStack QuickStart Templates repository, navigate to the Azure QuickStart Templates repository [**MySQL Server 5.6 on Ubuntu VM** page](https://github.com/Azure/azure-quickstart-templates/tree/master/mysql-standalone-server-ubuntu)
 1. On the **MySQL Server 5.6 on Ubuntu VM** page, click **azuredeploy.json**.
-1. On the [azure-quickstart-templates/mysql-standalone-server-ubuntu/azuredeploy.json](https://github.com/Azure/azure-quickstart-templates/blob/master/mysql-standalone-server-ubuntu/azuredeploy.json) page, click **Raw**.
-1. Select the entire content of the web page, right click the selection, and click **Copy**.
-1. Switch to the File Explorer window displaying the content of the **C:\\Templates** folder, create a new file named **sampletemplate2.json**, paste the copied content into it.
+1. On the [azure-quickstart-templates/mysql-standalone-server-ubuntu/azuredeploy.json](https://github.com/Azure/azure-quickstart-templates/blob/master/mysql-standalone-server-ubuntu/azuredeploy.json) page, review the content of the template.

-    >**Note**: Alternatively, you can run the following command in order to directly download the content of the QuickStart template and save it as the **sampletemplate2.json** file.
+1. Switch to the **Administrator: C:\Program Files\PowerShell\7\pwsh.exe** window and run the following to download the azuredeploy.json file and save it as a file named **sampletemplate2.json** in the **C:\\Templates** folder.

     ```powershell
     Invoke-WebRequest -Uri 'https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/mysql-standalone-server-ubuntu/azuredeploy.json' -UseBasicParsing -OutFile $path\sampletemplate2.json
     ```

 1. Within the Remote Desktop session to **AzS-HOST1**, in the web browser, navigate to the REST API reference for [Virtual Machines](https://docs.microsoft.com/en-us/rest/api/compute/virtualmachines) and identify the latest Azure API version (**2020-12-01** at the time of authoring this content).
+1. From the **Administrator: C:\Program Files\PowerShell\7\pwsh.exe** window, run the following to open the **sampletemplate2.json** file in Notepad.

+    ```powershell
+    notepad.exe $path\sampletemplate2.json
+    ```

-1. Switch to the **sampletemplate2.json** file and locate the section representing the virtual machine resource in the the `resources` section of the template, which has the following format:
+1. In the Notepad window displaying the content of the **sampletemplate2.json** file, locate the section representing the virtual machine resource in the `resources` section of the template, which has the following format:

     ```json
     {
-      "apiVersion": "2018-03-30",
+      "apiVersion": "2017-03-30",
       "type": "Microsoft.Compute/virtualMachines",
       "name": "[variables('vmName')]",
       "location": "[parameters('location')]",